Abu Camp: Our full report

-Security measures: Guests are escorted to and from their rooms after dark as dangerous wildlife is known to wander through the camp.
+- Guests are escorted to and from their rooms after dark as dangerous wildlife is known to wander through the camp.
 A thorough safety briefing is given on arrival.
 A fog-horn in each tent is available to summon help in case of a medical emergency.

 - There are fire extinguishers around camp and fire assembly points are identified to guests when they first arrive.